NahuatlC137/PracticalTechStudios/_finance/2018-12-23-checking-your-checking.md

 **Cashback checking accounts** work by paying you a percentage on the amount you spend on a monthly basis or on the number of transactions you make.
 Typically, the amount is capped around a couple thousand dollars.

 Like any other banking product, interest checking accounts vary from bank to bank.
-Some may require a minimum balance to trigger interest payments or to reach a higher interest tier, while others pay a lessor percentage past a certain balance.
+Some may require a minimum balance to trigger interest payments or to reach a higher interest tier, while others pay a lesser percentage past a certain balance.
 In the case of cashback checking accounts, some transactions may not be eligible for cashback while others may be eligible for a higher cashback percentage.
 Examples include gas and grocery purchases paying a higher amount than any other transactions.

 **In general, most online checking accounts:**
 1. Pay higher interest rates on checking *and* savings accounts.